persalys/persalys/python/doc/developer_manual/validation/validation.rst

       .. image:: /developer_manual/validation/design_1_wizard_2nd_page.png
           :align: center

-      - no checked line
+      - no selected line

       - first and second columns are not editable

-      - 3 last columns are disable
+      - 3 last columns are disabled

       - all levels are equal to 1